smplabs/picogrid/README.md

 ![Picogrid Platform](picogrid-platform.png)

-These layers together form a small benchtop microgrid or a ``picogrid" and emulate their real-world counterparts.
+These layers together form a small benchtop microgrid or a "picogrid" and emulate their real-world counterparts.
 Pico boards emulate prosumer households.
 The remote node emulates a load serving entity, DERMS (distributed energy resource management system), or a microgrid operator which can provide operating set points to the prosumers.
 The cloud dashboard emulates the data transfer system between the prosumers and the operator.

 ## File organization
 * pcb-files - contains Gerber files for building Pico boards and add-on modules